Shimoga: Demographics

+Kannada is the most widely spoken language in Shimoga.
+72.76% of people are Hindus and 23.93% are Muslims, with rest being Buddhists, Christians and others.

+Kannada is the majority language, spoken by 53.47% of the population.
+Urdu is the second-largest language, while Tamil, Telugu, Hindi, Marathi and Konkani are also spoken.

+Government and politics

 Civic administration

 Shimoga is governed by a Municipal Corporation called the Shivamogga City Corporation.
 The total area under it is 70.01 km2, with a population of 322,650 (Census 2011).
 Shimoga has been selected under the Smart Cities Mission of the Indian Government under Round 2 of selections.
 Shimoga was upgraded to a Municipal Corporation from a Municipal Council in 2013.
-The latest Mayoral elections of Shimoga City Corporation were held in January 2020 in which BJP leader Suvarna Shankar was elected the Mayor and Surekha Muralidhar was elected as the Deputy Mayor.
-Since they were elected by elected representatives belonging to their party, we can say that the corporation has direct elections.
-The corporation has a Council of 35 elected members.
-In 2018, Smt.
-Charulatha Somal took charge as the Municipal Commissioner of Shimoga City Corporation.

 Economy

-APMC of Shimoga is main marketing point of arecanut, the major commercial crop grown in the district and well as in neighbouring districts like Uttara Kannada.
+APMC of Shimoga is main marketing point of areca nut (betel nut), the major commercial crop grown in the district and well as in neighbouring districts like Uttara Kannada.
 Shimoga has the biggest areca nut market, and known for procuring high quality areca nuts.
 Other agricultural produces like rice, Maize, chili, coconut etc. are also marketed in APMC.

-Shimoga IT Park is an information technology hub built just outside Shimoga near the upcoming Shimoga Airport.
+Shimoga IT Park is an information technology hub built just outside Shimoga near the Shimoga Airport.
 The IT Park consists of a 100000 sq ft office building with 24/7 electrical capacity, diesel backup generators, and high speed T1 data connections for use by IT industries such as data centres, call centres, aerospace, robotics, etc.